 Progesterone and energy

-Progesterone is better known for triggering ovulation.
+Progesterone is better known for supporting pregnancy.
 However, it also promotes sleep which is why it’s sometimes called a ‘sleepy hormone’.
 It does this by stimulating your brain to produce a neurotransmitter called gamma-aminobutyric acid (GABA) — which helps you ‘switch off’ and sleep.

 Your progesterone levels can fluctuate a lot, affecting your sleep and energy levels.